 Myth 2: Autism is a disease

 Autism is a developmental disability that affects social, emotional, and communicative development.
 There is such a similarity of identifiers that three different disorders, autistic disorder, pervasive developmental disorder not otherwise specified (PDD-NOS), and Asperger syndrome are lumped together and called the autism spectrum.
+The use of these labels has even waned over time.
 Since it is a developmental delay, other developmental delays like ADHD, can present at the same time.
 However, autism itself, is a different machine.
 At its heart, autism is not an illness.
 You cannot take medicine to reverse autism.
 You can’t get a shot and your autism clears up in a matter of weeks.
 Autistic people aren’t sick.
 They’re brains just work differently.
 That’s why that fluorescent light humming might not bother you, but the autistic person is freaking out.
 You probably didn’t even notice, but they did.

 Myth 3: A diagnosis of Autism is a death sentence.

 This one kills me.
 No one has ever died of Autism.
 Ever.
 Because it isn’t a disease.